 Does Turkish Tea Contain Caffeine?
 How Much?

-Yes, there is caffeine in the Turkish tea, although it is not as much as in a cup of coffee.
+Yes, there is caffeine in Turkish tea, although it is not as much as in a cup of coffee.
 On average, a cup holds around 40–60 mg of caffeine, which sits comfortably between green tea (25–35 mg) and coffee (80–120 mg).
 That is, it provides you with a subtle energy boost without jitters.

 How much caffeine you get depends on how long you let it steep in the top pot, or demlik.